What a Man Gotta Do

-"What a Man Gotta Do" is a song by American pop rock group Jonas Brothers.
-It was released on January 17, 2020, through Republic Records.
+"What a Man Gotta Do" is a song by American group Jonas Brothers.
+It was released as a single through Republic Records on January 17, 2020.
+All three of the Jonas Brothers members, Nick, Joe, and Kevin Jonas, wrote the song with producers Ryan Tedder and David Stewart, alongside Jess Agombar.

 Background

 The group announced the song's name and release date on January 13, 2020, through social media.
 They promoted the song the next day through a scratch card on Spotify.

 The piece is set in the key of E major in a moderate 4/4 beat.
 The vocal range of the brothers span two whole octaves from E3 to E5.

 Critical reception

 Peggy Sirota for Billboard described the song as a "catchy, toe-tapping" song accompanied by an "equally heart-melting music video".

 Music video

 After several days of teasing, the group released the song alongside a video in which they recreate three well-known eighties films.
-In the rollout to the visual's Friday, January 17, 2020 release, hints about the video's themes were revealed via retro movie posters mirroring classic late seventies and eighties films.
+In the rollout to the visual's Friday, January 17, 2020, release, hints about the video's themes were revealed via retro movie posters mirroring classic late seventies and eighties films.
 The music video was directed by Joseph Kahn.